Hrom131/ERCs/ERCS/erc-XXXX.md

 During the design process of the `SPVGateway` contract, several decisions have been made that require clarification.
 The following initialization options of the smart contract were considered:

 1. **Hardcoding the Bitcoin genesis block:** This approach is the simplest for contract deployment as it embeds the initial state directly in the code.
-While offering absolute trustlessness of the starting point, it limits availability, as the full sync of the gateway would cost around ~215 ETH.
+While offering absolute trustlessness of the starting point, it limits availability, as the full sync of the gateway would cost around ~100 ETH at the gas price of 1 gwei.
 2. **Initialization from an arbitrary block height by trusting provided cumulative work and height:** Currently, the gateway adopts this method as its initialization mechanism.
 While implying trust in the initial submitted values, it's a common practice for bootstrapping light clients and can be secured via off-chain mechanisms for initial validation (e.g., community-verified checkpoints).
 3. **Initialization with Zero-Knowledge Proof (ZKP) for historical correctness:** This advanced method involves proving the entire history of Bitcoin up to a specific block using ZKP.